15 Master’s Degrees That Pay the Most in 2023

 Degrees That Pay the Most - 34

-Average Annual Income: $84,810
+Average Annual Income: $85,720

-An operations research analyst uses mathematical expertise and analytical methodology in aiding businesses and organizations to solve problems and make decisions.
 They also participate in advising managers on how to allocate resources, set prices, and schedule production.

 PUBLIC ADMINISTRATION

-Master’s in public administration mold students to become problem-solvers who resolve contemporary challenges in local, national, and global societies.
-Others, with this degree, focus on budget and fiscal issues, urban planning, fundraising, public affairs, communications, and waste management.
-This degree helps the holder land impactful work at government or private agencies, non-profit organizations, and public administration companies.
+A Master’s in public administration molds students to become problem-solvers who resolve contemporary challenges in local, national, and global societies.
+Others with this degree focus on budget and fiscal issues, urban planning, fundraising, public affairs, communications, and waste management.

 Top Master’s in Public Administration Potential Careers and Salaries: